jonahar/CryptoWatch/README.md

 ## Usage

-To start CryptoWatch simply run the 'cryptowatch' Python script:
+To start CryptoWatch simply run the main module 'cryptowatch':
 ```
 ./cryptowatch.py
 OR